CodesRunOnHumans/CodesRunOnHumans/README.md

 # CodesRunOnHumans

-`Codes Run On Humans` (`CROH`) allows you to develop programs that runs on human beings!
+`Codes Run On Humans` (`CROH`) allows you to develop programs that run on human beings!

 ## Features
 ### Naturally Wide Compatibility

-Codes of `CROH` will run in the brains of any viewers involuntarily... who know the languages in which the codes are write.
+Codes of `CROH` will run in the brains of any viewers involuntarily... who know the languages that the codes are write in.

 And, even yours...
 Try running this line: